SaladinoBelisario/GitFlows/README.md

   - Can reduce bugs in production, **more confidence in production deployment**.
   - More complex releases.
   - Good for Continuous Delivery but not best.
+  - What you build it's what your test in every environment (immutable build).
 * **Trunk-based development**
   ![Trunk-based](trunk-based.webp)
   - Release branches: